masaori335/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

 .. class:: DiskStripe

-   Describes the Disk that contains the stripe identified by vol_number.
+   Describes the Disk that contains the stripe identified by stripe_number.
 This class also contains the queue containing all the DiskStripeBlock

-   .. member:: int num_volblocks
+   .. member:: int num_stripe_blocks

-      Number of blocks in the stripe identified by vol_number
+      Number of blocks in the stripe identified by stripe_number

-   .. member:: int vol_number
+   .. member:: int stripe_number

       Identification number of the stripe (:class:`Stripe`)